justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

     <video class="img-responsive img-content" autoplay="autoplay" loop="loop" controls>
       <source src=/imgs/blog-imgs/sourdough-starter-monitor/timelapse.mp4 type="video/mp4" />
     </video>
-    <p class="caption">Two sourdough starters with different feeding ratios, taken over ~10 hours.</p>
+    <p class="caption">Timelapse taken over ~10 hours at 5 minute intervals.
+Shown: Two sourdough starters with different feeding ratios.</p>
 </div>

 ## The Analysis

-The computer vision part of this project was quite straightforward, thanks to SciKit Learn.
+The computer vision part of this project was quite straightforward, thanks to scikit-learn.
 All we have to do is to:

 1. Apply a binary threshold to the image to get two distinct regions
 2. Find the location of the boundary line

-Fortunately, these are very easy to do!
+Fortunately, these are very easy to do with this library!
 The two main required components:

 + [skimage.filters](http://scikit-image.org/docs/dev/auto_examples/segmentation/plot_thresholding.html) - For applying thresholds
 + [skimage.measure](http://scikit-image.org/docs/dev/auto_examples/segmentation/plot_regionprops.html) - For measuring region properties

 ### Thresholding the Image

+There are many threshold algorithms to choose from, and fortunately scikit-learn comes with a handy function to try them all at once.

 ```python
 import matplotlib.pyplot as plt